Trump administration officials discuss slashing refugee cap

-WASHINGTON (AP) — Trump administration officials will meet next week to discuss whether to further restrict the number of refugees accepted into the U.S., according to a senior administration official.
+WASHINGTON (AP) — Trump administration officials will meet next week to discuss whether to further restrict the number of refugees accepted into the U.S. each year, according to a senior administration official.

-Some administration officials believe that the cap should be smaller because of the number of asylum seekers at the U.S.-Mexico border and other protections afforded to migrants who live in war-torn countries or those devastated by natural disasters.
+Some administration officials believe that the cap should be reduced because of the number of asylum seekers at the U.S.-Mexico border and other protections afforded to migrants who live in war-torn countries or those devastated by natural disasters.
 Some have argued for the number to be 15,000 or fewer, according to two other administration officials.
 The officials were not allowed to speak publicly and spoke to the Associated Press on condition of anonymity.

 Nothing has been decided.
 Senior leaders will meet in the Situation Room Tuesday to discuss the cap, which is set by the president and must be decided before the new fiscal year begins Oct.
 1. The New York Times first reported the meeting.